Justia Lawyer Rating

 Let Us Defend Your Domestic Violence Case!

-We provide free initial consultations.
-We have more than 30 years of Court room experience throughout the State of Connecticut.
-We will discuss your goals of the representation which are usually a dismissal or a reduction of the charges and any special concerns that you may have .
+We provide a free initial consultation.
+We have more than 30 years of experience throughout the State of Connecticut defending family violence crimes..
+We will discuss your goals of the representation which are usually a dismissal or a reduction of the charges and any special concerns that you may have.
 Often working with an experienced Stamford domestic violence attorney can have a significant impact upon the outcome in your case.

-If you have been arrested for a domestic violence crime in Fairfield County do not hesitate to contact the Law Offices of Allan F. Friedman.
+If you have been arrested for a domestic violence crime in Connecticut do not hesitate to contact the Law Offices of Allan F. Friedman.
 We work on a flat fee basis and our rates are reasonable.
-We offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.

 Client Reviews